 ITUP’s Broadband & Connectivity Work

-Over the past 18 months, ITUP has been working to bring the health sector’s voice to local, state, and national Broadband and Digital Equity conversations.
-There is an incredible nexus between connectivity and telehealth, virtual care, patient engagement, and data exchange, and multiple opportunities for the health and human services sectors to engage (and sometimes get funding!) in California Department of Technology, California Public Utilities Commission, and Legislative public forums.
+Over the past 3 years, ITUP has been working to bring the health sector’s voice to local, state, and national Broadband and Digital Equity conversations.
+There is an incredible nexus between connectivity and telehealth, virtual care, patient engagement, and data exchange, and multiple opportunities for the health and human services sectors to engage (and sometimes get funding!) in the California Department of Technology, California Public Utilities Commission, and Legislative public forums.
 Yet, because the broadband community doesn’t typically work with health partners, the health sector, and thereby consumers, are not included in these critical infrastructure and connectivity conversations.

 ITUP’s Broadband Convening goals are to:

 - Inform: Bridge the knowledge gap between health care and broadband.

 - Identify: Look for and spread the word on health sector engagement opportunities at the local, state, and national level.